MicrosoftDocs/Devices-docs/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 This article addresses a deployment approach that uses Microsoft Deployment Toolkit (MDT).
 You can also apply this information to other deployment methodologies.
 On most types of Surface devices, the keyboard should work during Lite Touch Installation (LTI).
 However, Surface Laptop requires some additional drivers to enable the keyboard.
 For Surface Laptop (1st Gen) and Surface Laptop 2 devices, you must prepare the folder structure and selection profiles that allow you to specify keyboard drivers for use during the Windows Preinstallation Environment (Windows PE) phase of LTI.
 For more information about this folder structure, see [Deploy a Windows 10 image using MDT: Step 5: Prepare the drivers repository](https://docs.microsoft.com/windows/deployment/deploy-windows-mdt/deploy-a-windows-10-image-using-mdt?redirectedfrom=MSDN#step-5-prepare-the-drivers-repository).

 > [!TIP]
-> When using keyboard drivers for Surface Laptop 2 and Surface Laptop 3 in the same Windows PE boot instance, you may need to manually reset the firmware if the keyboard or touchpad don’t work in Windows PE.
+> When using keyboard drivers for Surface Laptop 2 and Surface Laptop 3 in the same Windows PE boot instance, you may need to manually reset the firmware if the keyboard or touchpad don’t work in Windows PE:
 >
 > - Press and hold the Power button for 30 seconds.
 If you are connected to a power supply unit (PSU), press and hold the Power button until you see the light at the end of the PSU cord briefly turn off before turning back on.